wasmerio/wasmer-go/README.md

 ## Imported function

-A WebAssembly module can export functions, this is how to run a WebAssembly function, like we did in the previous example with `instance.Exports["sum"](1, 2)`.
+A WebAssembly module can export functions, this is how to run a WebAssembly function, like we did in the previous example.
 Nonetheless, a WebAssembly module can depend on “extern functions”, then called imported functions.
 For instance, let's consider the basic following Rust program:

 ```rust
 extern {